-Jackson Heights
+Jackson Heights, Queens

 The Jackson Heights school is in original location where New York Language Center began in 1985.
 It is in the most ethnically diverse area of New York and much has been written about the Jackson Heights neighborhood's ethnic and cultural diversity.
 The school is steps from the # 7 train which runs from Times Square to Flushing (Chinatown), Queens and is 8 blocks from a major transportation hub.
-The school occupies the second floor of a two story building at approximately 3,500 square feet.
-There are eight classrooms with flat screen TVs, three restrooms, a conference room and offices.
+The school occupies the second floor of a two-story building at approximately 3,500 square feet.
+There are eight classrooms with flat screen TVs, three restrooms, and offices.
 There is no student lounge.
 Students and faculty use the empty classrooms in the afternoon for preparation or study.
-The facility is open from 8 am until 10 pm Monday to Thursday, all day Friday and half a day Saturday.
+The facility is open from 8 am until 9 pm Monday to Thursday, Friday and Saturday 9 am until 4pm.

-Manhattan Uptown
+Manhattan

 The school is located in the culturally rich neighborhood of the Manhattan Uptown full of shops and prewar buildings.
 Columbia University, Central Park and Riverside Park are a short walk away.
 There are many student residences nearby.
-The subway (local stop) is on the corner.
-The space is 4,000 square feet with eight classrooms, four workstations and offices.
+The subway (local stop of # 1train) is on the corner.
+The space is 4,000 square feet with eight classrooms, number of workstations and offices.
 There is a large glass window in the front looking down on Broadway that faces the student lounge.
 The student lounge area is spacious with tables and chairs and a long bench.
 The faculty also have an ample work area.
 The location has four unisex restrooms, a water fountain, and a snack machine.
 The school has a microwave for student use.
-Faculty have access to three workstations, flat screen TVs in the classrooms, and other materials.
-Staff have seven workstations.
-Students have access to 15 laptop computers, charging stations, and additional computer kiosks.
-The facility is open from 8 am until 10 pm Monday to Thursday, all day Friday and half a day on Saturday.
+Faculty have access to three workstations, laptop computers, flat screen TVs in the classrooms, and other materials.
+Staff have eight workstations.
+The facility is open from 8 :30 am until 9 pm Monday to Thursday, and 9 am to 6pm on Friday.